Asterki/octo-tree/README.md

 1. Navigate to the frontend directory and install dependencies:

     ```bash
-    cd frontend
+    cd client
     npm install
     ```

 2. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

 ### Arduino Setup

-1. Open the Arduino IDE and upload the provided sketch (`arduino/arduino_sketch.ino`) to your Arduino Uno board.
+1. Open the Arduino IDE and upload the provided sketch (`arduino/index.ino`) to your Arduino Uno board.
 2. Ensure the correct serial port is selected.

 ## Usage

 1. Ensure the Flask backend and React frontend servers are running.
-2. Open your web browser and navigate to `http://localhost:3000`.
+2. Open your web browser and navigate to `http://localhost:5173`.
 3. You should see the web app interface where you can monitor sensor data and control actuators.

 ## Contributing